simon-smida/KNN-project/README.md

 ## Dataset

 For training and evaluation, we are using the VoxCeleb dataset.
-This dataset takes around 30GB and can be downloaded manually using `make download-voxceleb` target.
-This will save the dataset into `voxceleb1` directory relative to project root.
-Because it needs to be unzipped first, you should have at least 70GB of free space available before downloading.
-Note that the dataset is downloaded from the unofficial Hugging face repo, as it is not possible anymore to download it from [the official website](http://www.robots.ox.ac.uk/~vgg/data/voxceleb/) anymore.
+This dataset takes around 30GB and can be downloaded using `make download-voxceleb` target.
+This will save the dataset into `voxceleb1` directory relative to project root (the path can be changed by setting `KNN_DATASET_DIR` environment variable).

-For code, see `datasets/` directory.
+On Metacentrum, I have pre-downloaded this dataset into my home directory at `/storage/brno12-cerit/home/tichavskym/voxceleb1`.

 ## Model evaluation